Australian Aboriginal languages: Segmental inventory

 A typical Australian phonological inventory includes just three vowels, usually //i, u, a//, which may occur in both long and short variants.
 In a few cases the /[u]/ has been unrounded to give /[i, ɯ, a]/.

 There is almost never a voicing contrast; that is, a consonant may sound like a /[p]/ at the beginning of a word, but like a /[b]/ between vowels, and either letter could be (and often is) chosen to represent it.
-Australia also stands out as being almost entirely free of fricative consonants, even of the otherwise universal /[s]/.
+Australia also stands out as being almost entirely free of fricative consonants, even of the commonplace /[s]/.
 In the few cases where fricatives do occur, they developed recently through the lenition (weakening) of stops, and are therefore non-sibilants like /[ð]/ rather than the sibilants like /[s]/ that are common elsewhere in the world.
 Some languages also have three rhotics, typically a flap, a trill, and an approximant (that is, like the combined rhotics of English and Spanish) and many have four laterals.

 Besides the lack of fricatives, the most striking feature of Australian speech sounds is the large number of places of articulation.
 Some 10-15% of Australian languages have four places of articulation, with two coronal places of articulation, 40-50% have five places, and 40-45% have six places of articulation, including four coronals.
 The four-way distinction in the coronal region is commonly accomplished through two variables: the position of the tongue (front, alveolar or dental, or retroflex), and its shape (apical or laminal).